Ukraine invasion: What to know as Russian forces target Kyiv

 SPORTING WORLD TURNS ITS BACK ON RUSSIA

+The move came after a member of the British parliament called for the Russian billionaire to hand over the club in the wake of Russia’s invasion of Ukraine.

+Abramovich, who has owned Chelsea since 2003, made no mention of the war in his statement.
-Poland is refusing to play its World Cup qualifier against Russia next month in response to Russia’s invasion of Ukraine, the Polish soccer president said Saturday.
-The match had been scheduled for March 24.

-Later Saturday, Sweden joined Poland in declaring that its national soccer team would not play a match against the Russians regardless of where it takes place.
+In other news, Poland is refusing to play its World Cup qualifier against Russia next month in response to Russia’s invasion of Ukraine, the Polish soccer president said Saturday.
+Sweden also declared that its national soccer team would not play against the Russians.

 In addition, Russia has been stripped of hosting the May 28 Champions League final by UEFA w ith St. Petersburg replaced by Paris, and Formula One dropped this season’s Russian Grand Prix in Sochi in September.

-The International Ski Federation announced Russia will not host any more of its World Cup events this winter, and the European curling championships scheduled to be held in November in Perm, Russia, will also be relocated.
+The International Ski Federation announced Russia will not host any more of its World Cup events this winter, and the European curling championships will be relocated from Perm, Russia.

 The International Tennis Federation also canceled all events in Russia indefinitely.